vzaicevs/home-task/README.md

-# home-task
+# home-task project
-Task is to deploy the Sonarqube application Helm chart to a Minikube cluster using Terraform
+The task is to deploy the Sonarqube application Helm chart to a Minikube cluster using Terraform.

-# init
-* Check docker?
-* Check minikube?
-* Check k8s authorization
-* git clone repo
-* terraform apply
+## Provision an environment
+To provision the testing environment, please clone the repository to the local directory and run the *setup-environment.sh* script.
+It will check if Docker, Minikube, and Terraform are installed, and install them / start if required.

+## Deploy an application
+To deploy Sonarqube and PostgreSQL, please run the &*deploy-sonarqube.sh* script.